At local, national and international level, the main challenges facing the world in the 21st century are related to geography.

 It means geographers are in increasing demand as their skills are required to address the environmental, economic and societal challenges of the future.

-The University of the Highlands and Islands - through Inverness College UHI - offers a three-year, accelerated-study BSc (Hons) in Geography.
+From Sept 2021, the University of the Highlands and Islands - through Inverness College UHI - will be offering a four-year BSc (Hons) in Geography.

 Overall satisfaction rates for our BSc (Hons) Geography programme stand at 100% (National Student Survey, 2019)

 So many of the world's current issues… boil down to geography… global warming… food and energy security… degradation of land and soils from over-use and misuse… spread of disease… consequences of migration… impacts of economic change on places and communities” - Michael Palin (2011)